lowandrew/Plasmid_Assembler/docs/installation.md

 PlasmidExtractor has been developed and tested on Linux-based systems (more specifically Ubuntu and Mint).
 Any Linux/Unix-based system (including MacOS) should be able to run the pipeline, while users of Windows-based systems will have to use Docker in order to have the pipeline run.

 In terms of system specs the more CPUs your system has, the better, as almost every step of the pipeline is multi-threaded.
-RAM requirements can be somewhat heavy, with some parts of the pipeline using up to 20 GB due to the size of the database that PlasmidExtractor uses (a low-memory version of the database is on the to-do list).
-32 GB or RAM is recommended, though machines with 24 GB may work.
+RAM requirements can be somewhat heavy, with some parts of the pipeline more than 20 GB due to the size of the database that PlasmidExtractor uses.
+32 GB or RAM is recommended.
+If your machine does not meet these requirements, PlasmidExtractor can be run in a low-memory mode, where memory usage should peak at ~7GB, enabling the pipeline to run on a much wider range of machines.

 ## Installation Using Docker